E2 Visa Property Management Investment: What should I know before investing?

 What are the revenue streams?

-A property manager or management company’s income varies depending on the geographic region, services offered, and the type of property being managed (commercial, single-family, multifamily, or industrial).
+The income of a property manager or management company can vary based on factors such as geographical location, offered services, and property type (commercial, single-family, multifamily, or industrial).
 In most states, management fees range from 5% to 12% of the property’s monthly rental income.
-For example, property managers charge 8% to 12% of the rent for a single-family home in Philadelphia.
-If the rent on a home is $1,500 per month, the property management fee would be $150 based on an average fee of 10%.
+For instance, property managers in Philadelphia typically charge 8% to 12% of the rent for a single-family home.
+If the monthly rent is $1,500, the property management fee would amount to $150, assuming an average fee of 10%.

-While the percentage-based management fee is the most common, some property managers or companies opt to charge a flat fee for their services, which is determined based on the services provided, the size or square footage of the property, and the property’s location.
+While the percentage-based management fee is the most common approach, some property managers or companies opt for a flat fee structure.
+This fee is determined by considering factors like the services provided, property size or square footage, and location.

-Aside from the percentage-based and flat fee, property managers may also charge the following:
+In addition to the percentage-based and flat fees, property managers may charge the following:

-Property owners may be charged a maintenance fee to cover the costs of monthly repairs, maintenance, and cleaning services.
+Property owners can be charged a maintenance fee to cover costs associated with repairs, maintenance, and cleaning services on a monthly basis.

-The leasing fee, also known as the new tenant placement fee, covers property managers’ costs of marketing the rental unit to prospective tenants and includes move-in costs.
+Also known as the new tenant placement fee, this fee covers the property manager’s expenses for marketing the rental unit to potential tenants and includes costs related to move-in procedures.

-Property managers and management companies also enjoy other forms of compensation, including a monthly bonus or commission for achieving certain performance goals.
-In some areas, perks may involve a discounted or outright free rent for property managers, allowing them to live in the property and oversee daily maintenance and management issues.
+Property managers and management companies may also receive additional forms of compensation, such as monthly bonuses or commissions for achieving specific performance goals.
+In certain areas, they may enjoy perks like discounted or rent-free accommodation within the property they manage, allowing them to oversee daily maintenance and management tasks.

 Two property manager discuss E2 visa real estate revenue